Investor FAQs

 EU registration is a lengthy, multi-stage process that requires careful planning.
 It includes an in-depth review with EU central authorities, followed by end-use approvals with each country in which we plan to sell to growers.
 The first stage requires careful selection of a single EU member country that can steward the review and ultimately the approval of the active substance through the EU food safety authorities and the other countries.
 The second stage requires working with country clusters where we would intend selling the end-use product.
 The countries in the first and second stage can be different.

 Right now, BVT is preparing to submit its proprietary biological plant protection product CR-7 for pan-EU regulatory approval.
 We are working with regulatory consultants in Europe to develop the submission strategy, including the selection of the best EU member country to work with for the first stage.
 This selection is based on the expertise of the reviewers in the country for the type of product we have, the backlog of files and workload of the review scientists in the country, and the predictability of their timelines in the review process.
-Depending on the outcome of this exploratory phase, EU submission could begin later in 2021 or early in 2022.

 We are also exploring other ways to accelerate entry into Europe, including targeting the EU grower community through in-licensing of third-party products and strategic go-to-market partnerships.
-For more information, read the announcement from March 4, 2021.

 2. Why did you choose Switzerland for European expansion?